But if you’ve got nothing to talk about and put out there, how do you expect people to visit your site or find out more about you and your business?

 Don’t worry if you can’t craft the perfect headline before you’ve even started to draft the body of your blog post.
 You can always come back to it later, once you’ve finished your piece.

 Your intro is your next chance to keep your audience engaged.
-If you lose them in the first few paragraphs, then you’re screwed, basically.
-You can keep their attention in a number of ways: share an interesting quote or fact, tell a joke or give them something that immediately speaks to their needs.
+If you lose them in the first few paragraphs, then you’re screwed.
+You can keep their attention in several ways: share an interesting quote or fact, tell a joke or give them something that immediately speaks to their needs.
 You could even try to emotionally connect with them by writing an opening paragraph that triggers an emotion.
 That way, they’re more likely to stick around and read more.

 Once you’ve got your headline and intro sorted, you’ll need to start writing the main body of the post.
-This can sometimes seem overwhelming, so break the task down into manageable chunks by creating ‘sections’ and drafting sub-titles for each one.
-This will not only help you to focus on successfully completing your blog post, one step at a time, it will make it simpler for your audience to read.
+It can sometimes seem overwhelming, so break the task down into manageable chunks by creating ‘sections’ and drafting sub-titles for each one.
+It will not only help you to focus on completing your blog post, one step at a time; it will make it simpler for your audience to read.